+Language and Mind

+GU4244

+4 points

-Language and Mind GU4244 4 points Nora Isacoff, PhD Wednesdays 12:10-2pm
+Nora Isacoff, PhD (ni2237@columbia.edu)

+Wednesdays 2:10-4, Fall 2020

 Bulletin Description

 This seminar explores the relationship between language and thought by investigating how language is mentally represented and processed; how various aspects of language interact with each other; and how language interacts with other aspects of cognition including perception, concepts, world knowledge, and memory.
 Students will examine how empirical data at the linguistic, psychological, and neuroscientific levels can bear on some of the biggest questions in the philosophy of mind and language and in psychology.